Dustyroom/flat-kit-doc/_docs/stylized-surface.md

 #### Height Gradient

-This effect overlays a gradient from opaque selected color to transparent color onto everything you’ve set before.
-Height Gradient is global (absolute) per material, it doesn't depend on object's boundaries.
-If you would like to make a relative gradient (for instance, each object holding one material to contain an entire gradient within itself), duplicate the material and adjust the height gradient.
-Alternatively, you can use a [Curve mode](/stylized-surface/#cel-shading-mode/) of *Stylized Surface shader*.
+This effect overlays a gradient (blend) from a selected opaque color to the transparency over an object.
+Height Gradient can be in world space or in local space.

+**TIP.** As a reminder, another gradient-producing tool in Flat Kit is a [Curve mode](/stylized-surface/#cel-shading-mode/) of *Stylized Surface shader*.
+{:.notice--success}

 ![Height Gradient.
 Inspector interface](/FlatKit_Manual_Images/gradient_height_parameters.png){:.image-fancy}

 {:.image-caption}
 *Height Gradient.* Inspector interface

-* **Gradient Color** picks the parameter’s own color to fade into from transparency.
+* **Gradient Color** picks the parameter’s own color to fade from into transparency.
+The parameter works in HDR.
+* **Space** determines whether the gradient is in world or local space.
+The options are: _World_, _Local_. _World Space_ means that the _Center_ parameter is relative to the world origin, _Local Space_ means that the _Center_ parameter is relative to the object’s pivot point.
 * **Center X** and **Y** are initial points from where the effect takes effect.
 Adjust these to move the gradient across the scene.
 Center X is useful if you engage - *Gradient Angle*, which means the rotation of the Gradient.
-* **Size** determines how steep the transition of Gradient is.
+* **Size** determines how stretched the transition of Gradient is.
 The further the value is from 0 (zero) — the more gradual the effect is.
 Negative values flip the Gradient.
 * **Gradient Angle** rotates the gradient.

 A bit more about the nature and use of *Height Gradient* is covered in the [Terrain Shader](/terrain/) chapter.

 #### Enable Vertex Colors

 If enabled, the final shading of the object is multiplied by the vertex color values of the mesh.
-It is a debug parameter, usually this is not used for changing the look.
+It is a debug parameter, usually it is not used for changing the look.

 #### Outline